FloRichardAloeCorp/vfs/README.md

 ### Client

-The client is developed with Next.js.
+The client is developed with `Next.js`.
 There’s nothing particularly unique about it—it simply allows browsing and manipulating your files.

+### Features

+The product allows you do to the following things:

+* Upload files
+* Create directories
+* Delete files or directories
+* Nest files and directories
+* Renaming files and directories
+* Download files

 ## Launch the project